martinvonz/jj/README.md

 : cli: make `jj st` show parent commit before working copy commit o 000000000000 000000000000  1970-01-01 00:00:00.000 +00:00
 ```

+(The `000000000000` commit is a virtual commit that's called the "root commit".
+It's the root commit of every repo.
+The `root` symbol in the revset matches it.)

 There are also operators for getting the parents (`:foo`), children `foo:`,
 ancestors (`,,foo`), descendants (`foo,,`), DAG range (`foo,,bar`, like